jtleek/rpackages/README.md

 collision name problems among functions/methods of other packages.

 If you have ever collision name problems, this package can help to know what functions from what package exactly are you using:
 [codetoolsBioC](https://hedgehog.fhcrc.org/gentleman/bioconductor/trunk/madman/Rpacks/codetoolsBioC) (via svn with username and password readonly).
+Read more [here](http://stackoverflow.com/a/7283511).

 Coding style requirements
 ---------------------